How Dentists Treat TMJ and Jaw Pain

 Identifying the Root Cause

-Before any treatment begins, dentists focus on determining the underlying cause of the jaw pain.
-This step is crucial because jaw discomfort can stem from a variety of sources.
-Common culprits include temporomandibular joint (TMJ) disorders, teeth grinding (bruxism), misaligned bites, or even oral infections.
-Dentists typically conduct a comprehensive exam that include a review of medical history and X-rays.
+Dentists typically conduct a comprehensive exam that includes a review of medical history and X-rays.
 Sometimes a 3D scan of the jaw and facial structure is also needed.
 Your dentist will assess the alignment of the teeth and jaw, muscle tenderness, and the range of motion in the jaw.

 TMJ disorders are one of the most common causes of jaw pain.
 They are often linked to stress, arthritis, or trauma.
 Symptoms might include clicking or popping noises when opening the mouth, jaw locking, or general facial soreness.
 In these cases, dentists tailor treatment based on the severity and specific symptoms.